jdent02/the_blog/content/post/2019-05-20-rifts-rendering-process.md

  I'm taking **"1000 yard stare at some random person for a good five minutes because your brain isn't processing what your eyes are doing"** challenging.

-I'm sure this is all old hat to an experienced render engine developer, and I could easily copy what appleseed or PBRT do if I wanted.
-What keeps me from doing that is something that's becoming more and more important to me with regards to RIFT: I have to figure the design out myself.
-Just copying other programs doesn't teach me squat.
-True, RIFT will most likely run like absolute steaming crap compared to better engineered renderers, but that's okay.
+I'm sure this is all old hat to an experienced render engine developer, and I could easily copy what appleseed or PBRT do if I wanted quick results.
+What keeps me from doing that is something that's becoming more and more important to me with regards to RIFT: I have to figure the overall design out myself.
+Taking inspiration from other renders is okay, but copying other programs verbatim doesn't teach me squat.
+True, RIFT will most likely run like absolute steaming garbage compared to better engineered renderers, but that's okay.
 As I learn I can always re-write it.

 <br>